How much is your car worth?

 The Pacifica has a standard automatic headlight on/off feature.
 When the ignition is on, the headlights automatically turn on at dusk and off after dawn.
 The Odyssey has an automatic headlight on/off feature standard only on the EX/EX-L/Touring/Elite.

 To shield the driver and front passenger’s vision over a larger portion of the windshield and side windows, the Pacifica has standard extendable sun visors.
 The Odyssey doesn’t offer extendable visors.

 The Pacifica’s standard outside mirrors include heating elements to clear off the mirrors for better visibility.
 Honda only offers heated mirrors on the Odyssey EX/EX-L/Touring/Elite.

-The Pacifica Limited has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The Pacifica’s standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Odyssey offers an automatic rear view mirror, but its side mirrors don’t dim.

 Both the Pacifica and the Odyssey offer available heated front seats.
 The Pacifica Touring-L Plus/Limited non-Hybrid also has standard heated second row seats to keep those passengers extremely comfortable in the winter.
 Heated second row seats aren’t available in the Odyssey.

 The Pacifica has a standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 Dual zone air conditioning is only available on the Odyssey EX/EX-L/Touring/Elite.